Provably avoiding over-optimization in Direct Preference Optimization without knowing the data distribution: The algorithm

 \if 0

-\fi \paragraph{Step 3: Bounding the estimation error} Given \Cref{lemma:conversion}, the last step of the proof is to provide a high probability bound on the estimation error $\innerprod{\pidata}{\mathrm{Err}^2}$.
-The following result gives precisely this result and leverages the intuition that \eqref{eq:RegDPO} can be seen as a maximum likelihood problem for estimating $\Delta_{r^\star}$. \begin{lemma} It holds with probability at least $1-5\delta$ that
+\fi \paragraph{Step 3: Bounding the estimation error} Given Lemma \ref{lemma:conversion}, the last step of the proof is to provide a high probability bound on the estimation error $\innerprod{\pidata}{\mathrm{Err}^2}$.
+The following result gives precisely this result and leverages the intuition that \eqref{eq:RegDPO} can be seen as a maximum likelihood problem for estimating $\Delta_{r^\star}$. \begin{restatable}{Lem}{concentrationlem} It holds with probability at least $1-5\delta$ that